Sbig App

 Uses of Semolina Flour

-• Upma for quick morning meals.
+• Upma for quick breakfast meals

 People choose suji because it cooks fast and works with limited ingredients.
 It fits busy routines.